Anbe Sivam: Cast and crew

 In addition to being the film's writer, Haasan also played the central character, Nallasivam.
 Madhavan was selected to play Anbarasu in January 2002.
 According to Kiran Rathod, she received a phone call from Haasan's office informing her that she was offered the role of Balasaraswathi, which she accepted.
 Rathod's voice in the film was dubbed by the singer Anuradha Sriram.
 Uma Riyaz Khan played the role of Nallasivam's friend and professional colleague, Mehrunissa.
 In a 2019 interview with The Indian Express, the film's script assistant and costume designer, Sujatha Narayanan, revealed that Nandita Das and Shobana were the original choices for Balasaraswathi and Mehrunissa respectively and that both of them declined due to schedule conflicts.

 The actors Nassar and Santhana Bharathi played the roles of Kandasamy Padaiyatchi and his assistant, respectively, while cartoonist Madhan featured in a cameo appearance as himself in addition to writing the film's dialogues.
 Screenwriter Crazy Mohan also collaborated with Haasan on writing some dialogues for the film.
 In an interview with S. R. Ashok Kumar of The Hindu in 2006, Bharathi considered both Anbe Sivam and Michael Madana Kama Rajan (1990) to be the favourite roles of his career.

 Arthur A. Wilson, M. Prabhaharan and P. Sai Suresh handled the film's cinematography, art direction and editing, respectively.
-Brinda, Chinni Prakash and Dinesh Kumar were in charge of the choreography while the stunt sequences were co-ordinated by Vikram Dharma.
+Brinda, Chinni Prakash and Dinesh were in charge of the choreography while the stunt sequences were co-ordinated by Vikram Dharma.
 Muthulakshmi Varadhan, Bharathi's sister-in-law, worked as an assistant editor in the film.
 The make-up for Haasan's scars was designed by Michael Westmore and Anil Pemgirkar.
 In May 2002, Haasan completed the makeup for his character Nallasivam in Los Angeles after filming the song sequences for Panchatanthiram (2002).